Taowu liui: Classifications

 Taowu is a genus from the extinct subfamily of saber-toothed cats (Machairodontinae) within the family of cats (Felidae).
 The saber-toothed cats represent an ancient branch of cats, which according to molecular genetics studies, forms the sister group of today's big cats and small cats.
 Their separation from the common branch occurred about 20 million years ago in the Lower Miocene.
 The feature that gave saber-toothed cats their name is their significantly enlarged canine teeth.
 However, this shows certain variations within the kinship community, which led to the establishment of different subgroups.
 Here, the Machairodontini have saber-like canines, the Smilodontini have dagger-like canines, and the Metailurini have less conspicuously large canines.
 With its leopard-like body size, Taowu represents one of the smallest representatives of the saber-toothed cats of the Pliocene and Pleistocene.
 In overall dentition, the form can be assumed to be somewhat intermediate between the more primitive Amphimachairodus and the terminal form Homotherium within the Machairodontini.
 This is recognizable, for example, from the third premolars, which are only slightly reduced in size.
 On the other hand, the anteriorly shifted incisors also suggest certain more modern characteristics.

 The skull underlying the genus Taowu was found as early as the 1930s in Fancun, part of the city of Jinzhong, in the Chinese Shanxi province.
 It was mentioned in individual publications in which various researchers classified it as belonging to Machairodus, but a precise characteristic description was not developed.
 Studies in 2022 necessitated a reevaluation.
 Jiangzuo Qigao and colleagues then established Taowu as a distinct form of saber-toothed cat in their scientific first description and presented the skull in detail.
 The generic name Taowu refers to the creature of the same name in Chinese mythology.
 Its striking characteristics include powerful tusks reminiscent of saber teeth.
 The species T. liui, introduced together with the genus, uses its epithet to honor the Chinese scientist Liu Jinyi, who had made significant contributions to the study of Pleistocene East Asian predators.

+Phylogeny

 Below is a phylogenetic tree of the Machairodontinae, based on the work of Jiangzuo and colleagues (2022).